The Guide to a Romantic Cartagena, Colombia Honeymoon

 If, however, you'd rather avoid the crowds and you're willing to put up with a little precipitation, you can still find relatively agreeable weather from June through September.
 The average rainfall is under four inches per month (for comparison, this would make the city similar to Seattle in the spring or fall).

-Best Hotels and Resorts in Cartagena for a Honeymoon
+Best Cartagena Honeymoon Hotels and Resorts

 Sofitel Barú Calablanca Beach Resort